DworkinLab/episodicSequenceData/Run Through - Episodic.md

 LoFreq takes a samtools pileup as input (samtools mpileup; Version 0.1.18).
 By default samtools applies a coverage cap and we set this to be sufficiently high to avoid filtering reads in a sample (-d 100000).
 Whenever indels were not allowed for read mapping, we switched off samtools BAQ computation (-B).
 SNVs were called with a Bonferroni-corrected P-value threshold of 0.05 and the same threshold was applied for calling somatic variants with the binomial test.
 Unless stated otherwise, we removed variant positions with a significant strand bias (Holm–Bonferroni-corrected P-value < 0.05) from LoFreq predictions.

+> Confusing: most documentation uses input as a .bam file (sems to be a single .bam), but the paper (and only from the paper) is mpileup mentioned....https://github.com/CSB5/lofreq/issues/32

+Need to run one per .bam file?
+Create script to create individual scripts per Bam file (similar to Novoalign scripts to run novoalign seperate)

 ### Snape>
 --